foureyes/csci-ua.0480-fall2019-003/slides/mongo/intro.md

 Some compromises that a NoSQL database may have to make:

-* {:.fragment} not usually ACID compliance
+* {:.fragment} not usually ACID compliant
-* {:.fragment} simple datastructures and architecture moves constraints and referential integrity to application layer
+* {:.fragment} simple data structures and architecture moves constraints and referential integrity to application layer
 * {:.fragment} lack of standard (or at least mostly standard) language like SQL
 * {:.fragment} some NoSQL systems even exhibit lost writes or data loss (because not ACID compliant)